angeluriot/Ray_tracer/README.md

 <br/>

-This project is a ray tracer made in C++ on the CPU.
+This project is a ray tracer made in C++ on the CPU that can render complex 3D scenes with custom models and textures, reflexions and refractions, shadows, and more.

 <br/>